Table of Contents:

 - In-Depth Information on Diseases that Mimic Atopy

 Atopy is a type I hypersensitivity reaction that causes itching in cats.
 It is associated with the presence of skin-fixed or circulating immunoglobulin E (IgE) that is specific to environmental allergies.
 Feline atopy has also been called non-flea, non-food allergic dermatitis.

 Atopy is caused by an allergy to airborne substances in the environment, either by absorption through the respiratory tract or contact with the skin.
 It is thought to be an inherited disease, and is the second most common type of dermatitis in cats, following flea allergy dermatitis.
 Atopic dermatitis has also been documented in humans and dogs.
 Allergens that trigger this disease can be both indoor and outdoor, and seasonality can provoke clinical signs based on the inciting allergen and exposure.

 Symptoms of atopy usually begin relatively early in life, often by one year of age.
-Symptoms usually are seasonal at first, with most cats showing clinical signs in the summer months when airborne allergens (such as plant pollens) are present in higher concentrations.
-As atopic cats age, their symptoms tend to become less seasonal as they become allergic to more substances.
+They’re usually seasonal at first, with most cats showing clinical signs in the summer months when airborne allergens (such as plant pollens) are present in higher concentrations.
+As atopic cats age, their symptoms tend to become less seasonal and more specific to certain substances.
 Eventually, their itchiness can occur year-round.

 - Chewing at the paws

-- Scratching the face or rubbing it on the ground or with the paws
+- Scratching or rubbing of the face on the ground or with the paws

 - Shaking the head